qiskit-community/quantum-algorithms-benchmarks/optimization/README.md

 Welcome to the optimization benchmarks.
-In this repository you will find a set of classical optimization problems and a description of known solutions using quantum hardware.
+In this repository you will find a set of classical optimization problems and a description of known solutions using quantum and/or classical hardware.
+This repository is organized according to the following structure:

+- Optimization
+    - problems
+        - maxcut
+        - ...
+    - README.md

+The problems are thus organized following their type.

 ### Contributing a new problem